Lightman314/LightmansCurrency/README.md

 - Team system, with which you can create a group of friends to moderate your traders together.
 - Trader permission system, from which you can define what your friends can & can't do to your traders.
 - Trade Rule system, from which you can set up time-limited sales, give discounts to your friends, or limit the number of purchases allowed to be made within a certain time period.
-- Universal Trader system (Trading Server's) from which people can buy items from your trader from anywhere in any dimension.
+- Network Trader's from which people can buy items from your trader from anywhere in any dimension.
 - Traders can be linked to the owners bank account for automatic deposit of any funds gained, and automatic withdrawl for any purchases made.
 Does not work for traders owned by a team unless the team owner has created a bank account for said team.
 #### Trading Teams
 - Players can create and invite other players to a Team.